hei-isc-ml/W3_D2/readme.md

     - What are the potential pitfalls or limitations of the use of elitism?

 ### Implementing GA (provide these answers in the jupyter notebook)
 - Explain the main GA steps also in your code: Initialization, selection, crossover, mutation, evaluation (1 slide per step).
-Is there any difference compared to what you presented in the slides?
+(Sanity check) Is there any difference compared to what you presented in the slides?
+- Discuss which hyper-parameters you tested (e.g., varying number of generations, mutation rate, etc.) and their impact on the results
+- Discuss which other hyper-parameters you did not test (if any), but would you test if you had more time.